braden-w/svelte-persisted-writable/README.md

 #### `schema`

 Receives a `zod` schema definition.
 This schema is used both to infer the writable's type for Typescript, and also to validate localStorage contents at runtime.
 Using the zod schema, we can ensure that the writable's contents always match the expected type definition, even if localStorage has been meddled with for some reason.
-This means that if you call `storedWritable` and it finds a previous value in localStorage that doesn't match the expected schema, it will throw a Zod Parse Error.
+This means that if you call `persistedWritable` and it finds a previous value in localStorage that doesn't match the expected schema, it will throw a Zod Parse Error.

 #### `initialValue`

-When calling `storedWritable`, it will first attempt to restore any previously-saved content from localStorage.
+When calling `persistedWritable`, it will first attempt to restore any previously-saved content from localStorage.
 If it doesn't find any, or the value fails to parse, it will fall back to `initialValue`.
 Note that writable content is only saved to localStorage on a call to `.set` or `.update`.

 #### Optional: `skipLocalStorage`